Dell looks to EMC deal to boost corporate presence

 EMC UNDER PRESSURE

-An acquisition of EMC would strengthen Dell's presence among corporate customers at a time when founder Michael Dell is trying to transform his three-decade old PC company into a provider of complete enterprise computing services to compete with companies such as Hewlett-Packard Co and IBM Corp.
+An acquisition of EMC would strengthen Dell's presence among corporate customers at a time when founder Michael Dell is trying to transform his three-decade old PC company into a provider of complete enterprise computing services to compete with companies such as Hewlett-Packard Co (HPQ.N) and IBM Corp (IBM.N).

 EMC has been under pressure from Elliott Management Corp to spin off VMware.
 The activist investor has said EMC's structure of combining several businesses obscures "enormous" value.